-All Saints Day is one of the four principal feast days on which baptisms are especially appropriate.
-The connections with death and the dead highlight the fact of baptism as a death and the incorporation of the baptized into the communion of saints past as well as present.
+All Saints Day is, therefore, one of the four principal feast days on which baptisms are especially appropriate.
+The connections with death and the dead highlight the fact of baptism as a death and the incorporation of the baptized into a communion of saints past as well as present.

-The recitation of the names of those buried on the church grounds and other names of deceased loved ones of the community reinforces the status of the dead as members of the body of Christ who can continue to illumine our way in the life of faith.
+Many Episcopal Churches include in their liturgy for All Saints or All Souls the recitation of the names of those buried on the church grounds and names of other deceased loved ones of the community.
+The recitation is often conducted during a procession through the church graveyard, memorial garden, and/or columbarium area.
+Such a recitation reinforces the status of the dead as members of the body of Christ who can continue to illumine our way in the life of faith.
 The yearly remembrance also gives the community an opportunity to surround those who mourn as part of the regular rhythm of liturgical life.

-Consider the following as you plan liturgies for All Saints:
+Consider the following as you plan liturgies for All Saints and All Souls:

-- What actions might be to explore the idea of “saints” as all people who reveal Christ to us – whether they were famous for their good works or not?
+- What actions might help the community explore the idea of “saints” as all people who reveal Christ to us – whether they were famous for their good works or not?

 - How might you use the space of a graveyard, memorial garden or columbarium in the liturgy?

-- If movement, a processional is to be used, how will those with mobility issues be accommodated?
+- If a processional is to be used, how will those with mobility issues be accommodated?